motion/orbit/plan.md

   * fix notification overload (noise to signal)
   * stop missing out on conversations/topics (unknown unknowns)
   * make personal search great (tame the cloud)
-  * dramatically reduce need for wikis + make existing wikis much more useful
+  * reduce intranet need + make wiki/knowledge more useful (wiki is dead, long live wiki)
-  * completely replace intranet systems:
+  * completely replace intranet systems: (intranet 2.0)
     * "who is this?"
     * "whats the latest on?"
     * "whats important about?"